The Bible says wives should submit to their husbands. Does that still apply in a modern world?

 There it was.
 It was a punch in the gut.
 His words hit me even harder, because I wasn't even aware I was hurting him.
 Am I really not honoring my husband?
 I thought.
 The answer was tough: Sometimes, I don't.
 It was such a painful truth, and it prompted me to question what exactly it means to honor a husband.

 In today's world, things are much different than they were a century or two ago.
 Women are still very much in a state of figuring out where and how they fit into a once male-dominated society.
 Relationships are no different.
 The tides of change are turning, and often the dynamic between a husband and wife suffers for it.
 Women want guys to "be the man," but we don't want our voices to be silenced, either.
-5 Courtship Rules Modern Daters Can Use
+5 Courtship Rules ALL Modern Daters Could Use (Yes, Really)

 I don't consider myself a feminist, but I've been described with words like "blunt," "independent," "feisty" and "man-eater."
 (Oops.
 Someone should have warned my husband.)
 I had to ask: Can I be all of those things and still honor him?
 It's just my personality, after all, and in today's world a woman has the luxury of being who she is.
 Right?